 Some other things to remember about Announcement Day.

-1. Make the reporters job easy.
 They should have a hard and electronic copy of your speech.
-Make sure they have a good head shot of you and an accurate biography.
+Make sure they have a good headshot of you and an accurate biography.

-These are just a few of the rules and tactics that I have used to help dozens of candidates plan and execute their formal campaign announcement.
+These are just a few of the rules and tactics I have used to help dozens of candidates plan and execute their formal campaign announcements.

 Have questions?
 I’ll be happy to answer them.
 Hit the comment button.
 Call me at 845-458-1210, or email me at Jay@JayTownsend.com.